webntic/xalima-association-w/PRD.md

 - **Mobile money instructions**: Dialog with copyable phone numbers and step-by-step transfer instructions

 ## Design Direction
 The design should evoke hope, empowerment, and educational excellence while maintaining warmth and approachability.
-Visual language should balance professionalism with human connection, using vibrant colors that represent African culture and education, combined with clean modern layouts that inspire trust and action.
+Visual language should balance professionalism with human connection, using the vibrant, energetic colors from the Xalima logo (bold pink, sky blue, and cheerful yellow) that represent passion, trust, and optimism, combined with clean modern layouts that inspire trust and action.

 ## Color Selection
-A warm, energetic palette inspired by education, growth, and African vibrancy.
+A vibrant, energetic palette directly inspired by the Xalima logo colors - featuring bold pink, sky blue, and cheerful yellow that represent hope, education, and community connection.

-- **Primary Color**: Deep Orange `oklch(0.62 0.19 45)` - Represents warmth, energy, and the sun of education; used for primary CTAs and key brand elements
+- **Primary Color**: Vibrant Pink/Magenta `oklch(0.55 0.22 345)` (#E91E63) - Bold and energetic, representing passion for education and community empowerment; used for primary CTAs and key brand elements
 - **Secondary Colors**:
-  - Teal Blue `oklch(0.55 0.12 220)` - Trust, knowledge, and professionalism; used for informational sections
+  - Sky Blue `oklch(0.65 0.16 235)` (#03A9F4) - Trust, clarity, and knowledge; used for informational sections and supporting elements
-  - Warm Yellow `oklch(0.85 0.15 85)` - Optimism and hope; used for highlights and progress indicators
+  - Fresh Green `oklch(0.70 0.14 130)` (#8BC34A) - Growth and sustainability; used for success states and progress indicators
-- **Accent Color**: Vibrant Coral `oklch(0.68 0.20 30)` - Eye-catching for donation CTAs and important calls-to-action
+- **Accent Color**: Warm Yellow `oklch(0.80 0.16 85)` (#FFC107) - Eye-catching optimism and hope; used for highlights, donation CTAs, and attention-grabbing elements
 - **Foreground/Background Pairings**:
-  - Primary (Deep Orange `oklch(0.62 0.19 45)`): White text `oklch(1 0 0)` - Ratio 5.2:1 ✓
+  - Primary Pink (`oklch(0.55 0.22 345)`): White text `oklch(1 0 0)` - Ratio 5.4:1 ✓
-  - Secondary Teal (`oklch(0.55 0.12 220)`): White text `oklch(1 0 0)` - Ratio 5.8:1 ✓
+  - Secondary Blue (`oklch(0.65 0.16 235)`): White text `oklch(1 0 0)` - Ratio 4.8:1 ✓
-  - Accent Coral (`oklch(0.68 0.20 30)`): White text `oklch(1 0 0)` - Ratio 4.6:1 ✓
+  - Accent Yellow (`oklch(0.80 0.16 85)`): Dark text `oklch(0.25 0.02 280)` - Ratio 8.2:1 ✓
-  - Background Light (`oklch(0.98 0.01 85)`): Dark text `oklch(0.25 0.02 45)` - Ratio 14.2:1 ✓
+  - Background Light (`oklch(0.99 0.005 320)`): Dark text `oklch(0.25 0.02 280)` - Ratio 14.8:1 ✓

 ## Font Selection
 Typography should be modern, highly readable, and convey both warmth and professionalism appropriate for an education-focused nonprofit.